 Upper Town, anchored by the Château Frontenac, has many of the city’s major attractions, including Dufferin Terrace, the Plains of Abraham, cannons and a statue of the aforementioned Samuel Champlain.

+Think of it as a colonial version of “The Bachelor.”
+The ladies had the right to refuse marriage proposals in search of their soulmates.
 If you’re lucky, a light snow will dust this postcard-pretty city during your tour.

 SheBuysTravel Tip: Waterproof boots with good traction are essential for getting around Quebec City on foot.
 Leave the heels at home.